sanrafa/accessibility_engineer/README.md

 # Accessibility Engineer Homework

-This is my solution for the [Ad-Hoc Accessibility Engineer](https://homework.adhoc.team/accessibility_engineer/) take-home exercise, written in vanilla HTML, CSS, and JavaScript.
+This is my solution for the [Ad Hoc Accessibility Engineer](https://homework.adhoc.team/accessibility_engineer/) take-home exercise, written in vanilla HTML, CSS, and JavaScript.

 This webpage has been tested to be screen-reader-accessible (with NVDA) and has a Lighthouse Accessibility Score of 100.